ORNL/cpp-proposals-pub/D1673/blas_interface.md

 LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.

+Special thanks to Bob Steagall and Guy Davidson for boldly leading the charge to add linear algebra to the C++ Standard Library, and for many fruitful discussions.
+Thanks also to Andrew Lumsdaine for his pioneering efforts and history lessons.

 ## References by coathors